-This policy applies to the Board of Selectmen and Advisory Committee as Bolton's budget decision makers.
+This policy applies to the Select Board and Advisory Committee as Bolton's budget decision makers.
 It also applies to the job responsibilities of the Town Administrator, Town Treasurer, Town Accountant, and all the managers of revenue-generating departments.
-The policy Owners are: Board of Selectmen and Advisory Committee.
+The policy Owners are: Select Board and Advisory Committee.